The superpower every leader needs: listening to empower

 How can you transform your meetings so that you make better decisions?

+Everyone wants the best possible results from their team meetings but they don’t always realise that the quality of the group’s decisions and actions depends on the thinking they do together first.
 Real leadership is about being able to generate the finest thinking of others.
-When you create conditions so people can think well, individually and together, you can enable new ideas and innovative solutions.
-Using the Building Blocks of this framework will help have meetings that are structured and focussed and time efficient, while also being easeful and inclusive.
+When you create a space where people can think well, individually and together, you can enable new ideas and innovative solutions.
+Using the Building Blocks of this framework will lead to meetings that are structured and time efficient, while also being easeful and inclusive.

-Listening is a superpower that every leader needs so that they ignite the thinking of others and empower them.
-Introducing this way of working for your team can build their skills too.
-It can help you transform your culture.
-In a world where flexibility and agility are needed, investing time to make these changes in behaviours will improve how people work together, think together, innovate together.
+Introducing this way of working for your team can build their skills and empower them.
+In a world where flexibility and agility are needed, investing time to encourage these behaviours will improve how people work together.
 Ultimately it can transform how a team or organisation performs and what they deliver.

 If you want to experience how simple changes can unlock creative and courageous thinking, and if you’d value some time to think courageously for yourself, talk to me.